medical laboratory

 4. Be able to paraphrase without plagiarizing

 All prospective students must hold an AA degree OR have completed at least 60 semester (90 quarter) units from an accredited college or university prior to entry into the MLT program at RCI.
 Transferable coursework shall consist of at least 36 semester units of physical and biological sciences with an emphasis on applied clinical science.
 Coursework shall include 6 semester units of chemistry and 6 semester units of biology appropriate for transfer to a baccalaureate program in science, taken prior to, or concurrently with, training or experience; please send us your transcripts for evaluation.
-SEE FAQ – WHAT IS THE RCI MLT PROGRAM ADMISSIONS PROCESS LIKE?
-ARE THERE PREREQUISITES (above)
+(See question above)

 36 semester units of physical and biological sciences, including 6 semester units of chemistry and 6 semester units in biology.